 My favourite author is John Irving.
 His use of cause and effect has had a great influence on my writing journey.
 As for which of his novels to shortlist, I’m torn between Cider House Rules and A Prayer for Owen Meany.
 Both are life-changing.
 I particularly love John Irving’s use of themes and challenging viewpoints.
 I’ve never been to New England, but have come to know the area through his writing.

 E. Annie Proulx wrote the most extraordinary main character in Quoyle in The Shipping News but her use of language is so full of warmth and humour and sadness that we cannot help but love him.

 What can we find you doing when you are not writing?

-Travel has played a major part in my adult life, but my finances don’t allow it at the moment.
-I also have a keen love of the British countryside.
-This stems largely from a ten-year stint with the Boy Scouts, firstly as a cub leader and then, since knowing I shouldn’t swear resulted in compulsive outbursts, with the less shockable Ventures (who taught me a few new ones to add to my reportoire).
+I have a keen love of the British countryside.
+This stems largely from a ten-year stint with the Boy Scouts, firstly as a cub leader and then, since knowing I shouldn’t swear resulted in compulsive outbursts, with the less shockable Ventures (who taught me a few new ones to add to my repertoire).
 I take regular walking, climbing and photography trips, and think of Ambleside in the Lake District as my second home.